lmiller1990/design-pattenrns-for-vuejs/FORMS.md

 })
 ```
 \begin{center}
-Testing the UI layer with Testing Library
+Testing the UI layer with Testing Library.
 \end{center}

 Since these tests are a little larger, I am making the separation between each step clear.
 I like to write my tests like this: